BRADFORD & DISTRICT TABLE TENNIS ASSOCIATION

 10. All monies pertaining to the Association shall be deposited in the name of the Bradford & District Table Tennis Association.
 The Signatures of any two of the following: Chairman, Hon.
 Treasurer or Hon.
 Secretary, shall be necessary before a withdrawal is effected.
 The Bank Pass Book or Statement shall be made up and placed before the Management committee, together with a certificate of balance, and an interim statement of accounts, at least every six months.
 A financial statement shall be submitted at each Annual General Meeting.

 11. The Management of the Association shall be vested in a Management Committee, which shall consist of the President, Chairman, Vice-Chairman, Hon.
 Treasurer, Hon.
 Secretary, Hon.
 Asst.
 Secretary, Hon.
 Match Secretary, Hon.
 Assistant Match Secretary, Hon.
-Inter-League Secretary, Coaching Secretary, Social Financial Secretary, Development Officer, Ladies' Representative, Tournament Secretary and five members.
+Inter-League Secretary, Coaching Secretary, Social Financial Secretary, Development Officer, Tournament Secretary and five members.
 The Management Committee shall have power to co-opt additional members with or without power to vote.
 Any four members to form a quorum.

 12. If any member of the Management Committee (with the exception of the President) is absent without reasonable cause from three consecutive meetings, he or she may be requested to resign.
 Should any officer or member of the Management Committee relinquish his or her office during the year, the Management Committee shall have power to fill the vacancy.